10Kft/10kft-api/source/includes/_expense-items.md

 ## Create Expense Item

 When creating expense items, at least date and amount need to be specified.
 Project/Leave Type can be specified by one of `project_id`, `leave_type_id`, or an `assignable_id`.
 These three parameters refer to the same and are interchangeable.
-You should only specify one project/leave type parameter per expense entry call.
+You should only specify one project/leave type parameter per expense item call.

 | `date` | `amount` | `leave_type_id` | `project_id` | `assignable_id` |